Regional Museum of Michoacán, Dr. Nicolás León Calderón

 Strollers & Children

-Strollers are allowed in most areas; some sections may be restricted.
+Strollers are allowed in most areas, though some galleries may require folding.

 Lockers